Skip to contents

 Introduction

-The mixtree package provides a statistical framework for comparing sets of trees.
-The function tree_test(), can apply various hypothesis testing approaches to assess differences between tree sets.
-While currently supporting transmission trees, future updates will expand functionality to include phylogenetic trees and, more generally, directed acyclic graphs (DAGs) .
+The mixtree package provides a statistical framework for comparing sets of trees (“forests”).
+The function tree_test(), can apply various hypothesis testing approaches to assess differences between forests.
+While currently supporting transmission trees, future updates will expand functionality to include phylogenetic trees and, graphs more generally.

 Methods